-Before the camera came along and made image-making easy, scientists who wanted to share their work visually had to collaborate with specialized artists known as scientific illustrators.
-According to the Franklin Institue, scientific illustration is “a way to communicate complex concepts, details, and subjects in an engaging and easily comprehensible way” or more simply, “art in the service of science.”
+Before the camera came along and made image-making easy, scientists who wanted to share their work visually had to collaborate with specialized scientific illustrators.
+According to the Franklin Institute, scientific illustration is “a way to communicate complex concepts, details, and subjects in an engaging and easily comprehensible way” or more simply, “art in the service of science.”
 Scientific illustration is a technical art, requiring accuracy, clarity and precision.

-For his fossil specimens, Darwin commissioned the respected German draughtsman and lithographer George Johann Scharf, whose delicate renderings of toxodon skulls and Macrauchenian vertebrae would launch the 27 year old Darwin to international fame.
-And while Darwin eventually fired Scharf because he couldn't afford the artist’s services, this yin-yang of research with artistic illustration has always been essential to the development and sharing of scientific knowledge.
+For his fossil specimens, Darwin commissioned the respected German draftsman and lithographer George Johann Scharf, whose delicate renderings of toxodon skulls and Macrauchenian vertebrae launched the 27 year old Darwin to international fame.
+Though Darwin eventually fired Scharf because he couldn't afford the artist’s services, this yin-yang of research with artistic illustration has always been essential to the development and sharing of scientific knowledge.

-Of course it would be Leonardo da Vinci, who, among his many other hobbies, developed a fascination with anatomy.
-Attending dissections of executed criminals, the unrelenting polymath turned his chalk and pencil to the scientific diagramming of the human form.
-As the realistic depiction of the body became a grail among Italian Renaissance artists, art was joined with science, and the flat schematics of Ibn al-Nafis evolved into richly shaded tissues and strident musculature.
+Leonardo da Vinci developed a fascination with anatomy after attending dissections of executed criminals, and turned his chalk and pencil to the scientific diagramming of the human form.
+The realistic depiction of the body became a grail among Italian Renaissance artists, Da Vinci joined art with science, and evolved the flat schematics of Ibn al-Nafis into richly shaded tissues and strident musculature.

 The pursuit of knowledge became an obsession in the 16th and 17th centuries, and scientific illustration evolved into a surprisingly egalitarian pastime.
 Amateur naturalists collected specimens of animal skeletons and fungi for their cabinets of curiosities.
 The invention of the microscope in the 1590s brought the interior vistas of cellular structure into view, and in 1665 Robert Hooke published Micrographia, pairing scientific diagrams with captions aimed at a wide general audience.

-While ‘science’ is often understood today to be something best left to professionals, the Age of Enlightenment (1650-1701) blew this paradigm wide open.
-Academic societies had long held the keys to scientific publication, but wider distribution of printed materials allowed curious individuals to take the discovery and documentation of the natural world into their own hands.
-And while scientific societies were notoriously exclusionary boys-clubs, many women became self-taught naturalists.
+Science is often belived to be something best left to professionals, but the Age of Enlightenment (1650-1701) blew this paradigm wide open.
+Academic societies had long held the keys to scientific publication, but wider distribution of printed materials allowed curious individuals to take the discovery and documentation of the natural world into their hands.
+And though scientific societies were notoriously exclusionary boys-clubs, many women became self-taught naturalists.

-Sweeping statements are always fraught, but its fair to say that the tone for modern scientific illustration was set in the late 1800s by an ambitious young zoologist named Ernst Haeckel, who after seeing Darwin’s Origin of Species embarked on a frenzied attempt to out-do the elder generation of naturalists.
+Sweeping statements are always fraught, but its fair to say that the tone for modern scientific illustration was set in the late 1800s by Ernst Haeckel, an ambitious young zoologist who saw Darwin’s Origin of Species and embarked on a frenzied attempt to out-do the elder generation of naturalists.
 For his second major volume, Natürliche Schöpfungsgeschichte, Haeckel pulled out all the stops, blending numerous specimens into florid tapestries of leaves, spines and tentacles.
-His images are mesmeric and unsettling, a shocking window into the weirdness of nature, and the bright colors and and dramatic juxtapositions catapulted him into international popularity.
-Today, scientific illustration is largely carried out via 3D renders, interactive info graphics and videos, but Haeckel’s flair for the dramatic is still visible in Nasa’s false-color nebulas and the dense layers of a National Geographic diagram.
+His images are mesmeric and unsettling, a shocking window into the weirdness of nature, and the bright colors and dramatic juxtapositions catapulted him into international popularity.
+Today, scientific illustration is largely carried out via 3D renders, interactive infographics and videos, but Haeckel’s flair for the dramatic is visible in Nasa’s false-color nebulas and the dense layers of a National Geographic diagram.

 Got questions, comments or corrections about Scientific Illustration?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.